0xf104a/MeowMeow/README.md

 Route <wildcard pattern>
  Directive1 Args
  Directive2 Args
+ Host <wildcard pattern>
+  Directive3 Args
  End
+End
 ```
-`Route` defines pattern for which directives would be applied.
+`Route` defines pattern of request paths for which directives would be applied.
+Additionally directives can be applied by `Host` header(as in an example above).
 Directives are applied in order as they added in the config file.
 The directives currently supported by server:
 * `Abort <<CODE>>` - stop processing request and send HTTP/1.1 status code `<<CODE>>` to client
 * `No-Content` - sends `HTTP/1.1 204 No Content` to client